AnshC/react-cool-cards/README.md

 This is useful as you don't have to keep passing in a settings object to each card.

-While you use the <code>common<code> prop and you want to style a custom card you can pass the <code>settings</code> of the Card with a custom object as shown below
+While you use the <code>common</code> prop and you want to style a custom card you can pass the <code>settings</code> of the Card with a custom object as shown below

 ```jsx